-- 6.1 The aim of this chapter is to present appraisal findings and recommendations in relation to the Regulation 14 version of the Alderholt Neighbourhood Plan.
-This chapter presents: - An appraisal of the current version (i.e., the Regulation 14 version) of the Neighbourhood Plan under the SEA theme headings. - The overall conclusions at this current stage.
+- 6.1 The aim of this chapter is to present appraisal findings in relation to the Regulation 16 submission version of the Alderholt Neighbourhood Plan.
+This chapter presents: - An appraisal of the current version (i.e., the Regulation 16 version) of the Neighbourhood Plan under the SEA theme headings. - The overall conclusions at this current stage.